PhoenixAran/Nocturne/README.md

 # Nocturne

-Nocturne is a framework to help create 2D games with Monogame.
+Nocturne is a framework that makes creating 2D games with Monogame easier.
 This was created because I wanted to cherry pick the parts I liked from prime31's Nez framework (physics), and Maddy Thorson's Monocle engine (entity scene simplicity).
 Some differences between Nocturne and Nez/Monocle